datalogism/Kastor/doc/SLM_finetuning.md

 ## Finetunings options

 - The KASTOR extractor could be obtained using different linearization technics, or models all theses detailed are available in our previous work : [12ShadesOfRDF](https://github.com/datalogism/12ShadesOfRDFSyntax)
-- We recently propose the usage of custom Loss function, all of them are available in
+- We recently propose the usage of custom Loss function, all of them are available in [custom loss module](https://github.com/datalogism/Kastor/blob/main/slm/src/custom_loss.py), in this file we proposed:
+  - a WeightedLoss
+  - a FocalWeightedLoss
+  - an Anti-focalLoss